Prof. Dr. Rüdiger Westermann

 We have recently introduced Corr-Net, a neural network that has been trained to reconstruct point-to-point correlations in large 3D ensemble fields.
 CorrNet has learned to infer 1500 billion point-to-point Pearson correlation or mutual information estimates in a 1000-member simulation ensemble.
 Inference of the dependencies between data values at an arbitrary grid vertex to all other vertices in a 250 x 352 x 20 grid takes 9 ms on a high-end GPU.
 The network has been trained on less than 0.01 percent of all point-to-point pairs and requires only 1GB at runtime.

-We have addressed the question whether neural volume representation networks can be modified to reduce the computational complexity of the training and data reconstruction processes, and whether they can be used for temporal reconstruction tasks.
+We have addressed the question whether neural volume representation networks can effectively compress and efficiently reconstruct volumetric data sets, and whether they can even be used for temporal reconstruction tasks.
 We have proposed a novel design of such networks using GPU tensor cores to integrate the reconstruction seamlessly into on-chip raytracing kernels.
 Comparisons to alternative implementations and compression schemes show significantly improved performance at compressions rates that are on par with those of the most effective competitors.
 For time-varying fields, we have proposed a solution that builds upon latent-space interpolation to enable random access reconstruction at arbitrary granularity and high reconstruction fidelity.

 Topology Optimization for Structural Design